Highly coveted by food connoisseurs worldwide, Sourwood Honey is renowned as the best-tasting honey.

 This USA-native tree starts to bloom around mid-June and lasts in less than a month.
 It has long, drooping clusters of sweet-smelling white, bell-shaped flowers called “angel fingers.”

-Sourwood flowers are highly fragrant, which attract honeybees and are thus an important source of honey.
+Sourwood flowers are highly fragrant, which attracts honeybees and are important sources of honey.

 There is only a narrow 3-4 week window where bees can gather nectar.
 Thus, the timing of bringing the hives should be perfect.
 It is another reason why this honey is rare.

 Pure sourwood honey underwent meticulous beekeeping to ensure avoidance of dilution with other nectars.
 Notably, some plants like tulip poplar bloom around the same time as the sourwood blossoms.